texttechnologylab/DockerUnifiedUIMAInterface/README.md

 ![Docker](https://img.shields.io/badge/Docker-20.10-green)

 ### Java requirements
 DUUI has its own TypeSystem, which is required for use.
-To generate this an initial "maven install" is necessary:
+To generate this an initial ```mvn compile``` is necessary:

 ```bash
 mvn clean compile exec:java -Dexec.mainClass="org.texttechnologylab.DockerUnifiedUIMAInterface.DUUIComposer"